Bert-JanP/Incident-Response-Powershell/README.md

 The [DFIR script](./DFIR-Script.ps1) collects information from multiple sources and structures the output in the current directory in a folder named 'DFIR-_hostname_-_year_-_month_-_date_'.
 This folder is zipped at the end, so that folder can be remotely collected.
 This script can also be used within Defender For Endpoint in a Live Response session (see below).
 The DFIR script collects the following information when running as normal user:
 - Local IP Info
 - Open Connections
-- Aautorun Information (Startup Folder & Registry Run keys)
+- Autorun Information (Startup Folder & Registry Run keys)
 - Active Users
 - Local Users
 - Connections Made From Office Applications